Keyfactor/gcp-apigee-orchestrator/readme_source.md

 **Overview**

-The GCP Certificate Manager Orchestrator remotely manages certificates on the Google Cloud Platform Certificate Manager Product
+Apigee is a Google Cloud Platform GCP software product for developing and managing APIs.
+The remote GCP Apigee Orchestrator allows for the remote management of Apigee certificate stores.
+Inventory and Management functions are supported.

-This agent implements three job types – Inventory, Management Add, and Management Remove.
-Below are the steps necessary to configure this AnyAgent.
-It supports adding certificates with or without private keys.
+This agent implements four job types – Inventory, Management Add, Create and Management Remove.
+Below are the steps necessary to configure this Orchestrator.

 **Google Cloud Configuration**